Tyler Nevin Player Props: Tigers vs. Orioles

-After going 0-for-4 in his last game, Tyler Nevin and the Detroit Tigers take on the Baltimore Orioles (who will start Kyle Gibson) at 7:05 PM ET on Saturday.
+After going 0-for-3 in his most recent game, Tyler Nevin and the Detroit Tigers face the Baltimore Orioles (who will hand the ball to Grayson Rodriguez) at 1:35 PM ET on Sunday.

 Tyler Nevin Game Info & Props vs. the Orioles